Utensils, noise, stress and autistic meltdowns

 When Noise Becomes Painful and Creates Oxidative Stress

-What the stress of noise means, in the autism’s world of an over-sensitive physiology and ramped up stress experiences, is that that pain is warning of us of real damage being created in our bodies.
+What the stress of noise means, in the autism’s world of over-sensitive physiology and ramped-up stress experiences, is that that pain is warning us of real damage being created in our bodies.
 So this anxiety and reactivity isn’t necessarily just perceived but is actually happening.
-We are not being overly dramatic or a brat (what those with Autism are often accused of).
+We are not being overly dramatic or a brat (what those autistics are often accused of).
 Damage to our physiology is what noise can actually do.

 A recent study by researchers in Argentina (Molina, 2015) take the approach of noise exposure as a condition of our oxidative stress balances.
 That what may appear to be an average exposure to noise can create health issues beyond what we’d expect.
 That noise can hit some of us on a fundamental level of allostatic load and create problems of internal stress.
-This stress expresses itself as many different physiological outcomes, like diseases and disorders such as heart disease, digestion disorders, and immune conditions created by this unbalance.
-Internal damage to tissue, neurological structures and in other studies also show impacts to the microglia for nonspecific stress outcomes (Du, 2010).
+This stress expresses itself as many different physiological outcomes, like diseases and disorders such as heart disease, digestion disorders, and immune conditions created by this unbalance (Münzel, 2018).
+Internal damage to tissue, neurological structures, and in other studies also show impacts on the microglia for nonspecific stress outcomes (Du, 2010).

-What the word stress means to most people is anxiety, too much to do and getting anxious or depressed, while this is true, it is much more than the benign sounding word that “stress” and “anxiety” have become.
+What the word stress means to most people is anxiety, too much to do and getting anxious or depressed, while this is true, it is much more than the benign-sounding word that “stress” and “anxiety” have become.
 The reason for the anxiety is because on a deep physiological level noise has become a true threat.
 A real problem.
-Stresses in our world have become deep and troubling physiological problems.
+Stresses in our world have gone from being an effective tool of evolution to deep and troubling complex neurophysiological problems.

-Creativity from extraneous and unique organization of information
+Creativity from the extraneous and unique organization of information

 The genius of many creative types is that they are able to organize the chaos of information.
 For Brian Wilson he could turn the noise he heard into complex melodies and orchestrate it into musical arrangements.
 However, under chronic or acute stress the complexity of patterns turn into a chaotic derangement of mixed up information, emotion, reactions and energy “brain-drain”.
 Many types of stress, when combine with various genetic and neuroendocrine thinking types, might lead to behaviors like self-medication and degradation of health.
 However, on the road to the degradation of health can also be the amplification of one’s environment.
 Hence why many observe the connection between mental illness, creativity and madness.